turtlebot/turtlebot4-user-manual/tutorials/first_node_cpp.md

 {% endtabs %}

-This will create a `turtlebot4_cpp_tutorials` folder and populate it with a basic "Hello World" node, as well as the CMakeLists.txt and package.xml files required for a ROS2 C++ package.
+This will create a `turtlebot4_cpp_tutorials` folder and populate it with a basic "Hello World" node, as well as the CMakeLists.txt and package.xml files required for a ROS 2 C++ package.

 ## Write your node